Kiranjith83/SA/SA.md

 - Reduces request time from milliseconds to Micro seconds.
 - No need for developers to manage the caching logic.
 - Compatible with DynamoDB API Calls.
+- DAX also has write through cache to improve the write performance.

 ## Elastic Cache.
 - Think of a scenario, Amazon.com customer visiting a common store and many people visiting the same page.